-Edith Lyttleton Peony features bold fragrant double pink flowers at the ends of the stems from late spring to early summer.
+Reine Hortense Peony features bold fragrant double pink flowers with silver overtones and red streaks at the ends of the stems in early summer.
 The flowers are excellent for cutting.
 Its compound leaves emerge burgundy in spring, turning green in colour throughout the season.